Proofs on singularity-free solutions and scalarization in nonlinear Einstein-scalar-Gauss-Bonnet cosmology: Introduction

 \subsection{Main Theorem}

+Let us begin with a brief review of the fundamentals of ESGB gravity.
 We consider a string-inspired gravitational theory in which a scalar field $\phi$ is coupled to gravity through a coupling function $f(\phi)$ multiplying the quadratic Gauss-Bonnet term, in addition to the Ricci scalar.
 The theory is defined by the following action (see, e.g., \cite{Rizos1994,Kanti1999,Kanti2015,Kanti2015a,Kawai1999,Sberna2017a,Hikmawan2016})